 (e) Census Data.
-Where this chapter requires the use of census or American Community Survey data, the Department shall use the most current data available as of October 1, 20132014, unless specifically otherwise provided in federal or state law or in the rules.
+Where this chapter requires the use of census or American Community Survey data, the Department shall use the most current data available as of October 1, 20145, unless specifically otherwise provided in federal or state law or in the rules.
 The availability of more current data shall generally be disregarded.

 (f) Deadlines.
 Where a specific date or deadline is identified in this chapter, the information or documentation subject to the deadline must be submitted on or before 5:00 p.m.
 Central Time Zone on the day of the deadline.
+Austin local time on the day of the deadline.
+If the deadline falls on a weekend or holiday, the deadline is 5:00 p.m.
+Austin local time on the next day which is not a weekend or holiday and on which the Department is open for general operation.